-All staff and volunteers should be aware of the referral pathway in Walsall including single and multi agency Early Help offers as defined in Walsall Safeguarding Partnership Threshold guidance (www.wlscb.org.uk http://wlscb.org.uk/wp-content/uploads/WSCB-Multi-agency-guidance-for-thresholds-PDF-216KB.pdf)
+All staff and volunteers are aware of the referral pathway in Walsall including single and multi agency Early Help offers as defined in Walsall Safeguarding Partnership Right Help, Right Time - Continuum of Need Guidance:- https://go.walsall.gov.uk/Portals/37/FINAL%20Right%20Help%20Right%20Time%20Guidance%20-%20Amended.pdf

-If staff have any concerns about a child's welfare, they should act on them immediately.
+If staff have any concerns about a child's welfare, they act on them immediately.
 Many children are vulnerable in various ways and this is not always as a result of actions by parents/carers.
 Children can be deemed to be vulnerable in many ways as defined in section